varshark66/transaction-of-money-using-blockchain/README.md

-This project is a decentralized application designed to demonstrate the secure and transparent management of financial transactions using blockchain technology.
+This project is a decentralized model designed to demonstrate the secure and transparent management of financial transactions using blockchain technology.
 It combines cryptographic techniques, Proof-of-Work consensus, and a distributed ledger to ensure data integrity, transparency, and tamper-proof transaction records.

 Key Features: